Nyaya: Upamāna (comparison, analogy)

 Upamāna (उपमान) means comparison and analogy.
 Upamāna, states Lochtefeld, may be explained with the example of a traveller who has never visited lands or islands with endemic population of wildlife.
 They are told, by someone who has been there, that in those lands you see an animal that sort of looks like a cow, grazes like cow but is different from a cow in such and such way.
 Such use of analogy and comparison is, state the Indian epistemologists, a valid means of conditional knowledge, as it helps the traveller identify the new animal later.
 The subject of comparison is formally called upameyam, the object of comparison is called upamānam, while the attribute(s) are identified as sāmānya.
 Thus, explains Monier Williams, if a boy says "her face is like the moon in charmingness", "her face" is upameyam, the moon is upamānam, and charmingness is sāmānya.
-The 7th century text Bhaṭṭikāvya in verses 10.28 through 10.63 discusses many types of comparisons and analogies, identifying when this epistemic method is more useful and reliable, and when it is not.
+The 7th-century text Bhaṭṭikāvya in verses 10.28 through 10.63 discusses many types of comparisons and analogies, identifying when this epistemic method is more useful and reliable, and when it is not.
 In various ancient and medieval texts of Hinduism, 32 types of Upamāna and their value in epistemology are debated.

 Śabda (word, testimony)

 Śabda (शब्द) means relying on word, testimony of past or present reliable experts.
 Hiriyanna explains Sabda-pramana as a concept which means testimony of a reliable and trustworthy person (āptavākya).
 The schools of Hinduism which consider it epistemically valid suggest that a human being needs to know numerous facts, and with the limited time and energy available, he can learn only a fraction of those facts and truths directly.
 He must rely on others, his parent, family, friends, teachers, ancestors and kindred members of society to rapidly acquire and share knowledge and thereby enrich each other's lives.
 This means of gaining proper knowledge is either spoken or written, but through Sabda (words).
 The reliability of the source is important, and legitimate knowledge can only come from the Sabda of reliable sources.
 The disagreement between the schools of Hinduism has been on how to establish reliability.
-Some schools, such as Carvaka, state that this is never possible, and therefore Sabda is not a proper pramana.
+Some schools, such as Charvaka, state that this is never possible, and therefore Sabda is not a proper pramana.
 Other schools debate means to establish reliability.

 Testimony can be of two types, Vaidika (Vedic), which are the words of the four sacred Vedas, and Laukika, or words and writings of trustworthy human beings.
 Vaidika testimony is preferred over Laukika testimony.
 Laukika-sourced knowledge must be questioned and revised as more trustworthy knowledge becomes available.